Violence not hitting Iraq oil for now, but raises concern

 "Over the next year, a rise in violence is unlikely to materially impact oil production and exports from southern Iraq," analysts Eurasia Group wrote.

-"Deteriorating security conditions in central and western Iraq are hundreds of kilometers away from oil facilities around the Basra region, where the bulk of Iraq's oil is produced and where support for the political order is robust."
+"Deteriorating security conditions in central and western Iraq are hundreds of kilometres away from oil facilities around the Basra region, where the bulk of Iraq's oil is produced and where support for the political order is robust."

 Around more accessible targets in other parts of the country, the government has stepped up security since an surge in bomb attacks and other violence in recent months.